 Senior Chief Musician Philip M. Burlin

-In celebration of the inauguration of our new president, Dr. Marylou Yam, the Commodores, the United States Navy’s premier jazz ensemble, return to LeClerc.
-A favorite with the Baltimore audience, the Commodores is deemed a national treasure and has been so since it became a Navy Band unit in 1969.
+The Commodores, the United States Navy’s premier jazz ensemble, return to LeClerc Auditorium for the sixth consecutive season.
+Having established a wide-based Baltimore following, the Commodores is deemed a national treasure and has been so since it became a Navy Band unit in 1969.
 Appearances include high-level state functions, performances at the White House, collaborations with all-time jazz greats, and special appearances at major jazz festivals in the United States and abroad.

 Concert Choir of Notre Dame of Maryland University